by Fehed Nicass on Feb 17, 2014

 The only place to wash your hands, unless you are some sort of animal and don’t mind the second flushing of the toilet.
 Or the bath, I suppose.
 But that would just be awkward.
 Anyway, sinks are essential bathroom units, if only if they act as a lovely bright bowl upon which to fit some ultramodern taps.
 Be sure to check on your specific model, as some are engineered solely to fit a single mixer tap as opposed to separate faucets.

-Along with sinus-shredding smelly cheese, existentialism and expert shrugging, the French gave us the word bidet, which is the French for pony.
+Along with sinus-shredding smelly cheese, existentialism and expert shrugging, the French gave us the word bidet, which is the French for a pony.
 The animal, of course, not the slang definition of the word.
 Presumably, the name was given because the unflattering pose you adopt athwart and atop the bidet is similar to that of riding a pony.
-These have dropped from popularity somewhat in the UK, as I haven’t seen many in new design recently.
-Still, if you want something a little different, bidets are still available.
+These have dropped from popularity somewhat in the UK, as I haven’t seen many in the new design recently.
+Still, if you want something a little different, bidets are available.

-Baths do tend to be formed of fibreglass or acrylic, it’s true, but some manufacturers, from their big baths to small baths, still go for ceramics.
+Baths do tend to be formed of fiberglass or acrylic, it’s true, but some manufacturers, from their big baths to small baths, still go for ceramics.
 The advantage is that they retain that vintage essence and look, but the downsides are that these baths chip far easier and also do not retain heat, cooling that bathwater very quickly.

-This is probably the last thing you would forget when it comes to ceramics, but in the interests of completeness, I have gone ploughing in.
-One of the easier decisions, toilets tend to come in back to wall and close coupled toilet options, a welcome binary decision I should imagine after perusing four and a half million paint samples.
+This is probably the last thing you would forget when it comes to ceramics, but in the interests of completeness, I have gone plowing in.
+One of the easier decisions, toilets tend to come in back to the wall and close coupled toilet options, a welcome binary decision I should imagine after perusing four and a half million paint samples.
 If we are looking to go a little further, and if you are looking to save some money on your household bills, I would heavily recommend a dual flush toilet.
 Why?
 Well, with these lavatories allow you to choose from a brief or longer flush, corresponding to – ahem – what you’ve done.
 This way, there is no water wastage, which is good for the environment and your pocket.